awslabs/generative-ai-cdk-constructs/src/patterns/gen-ai/aws-summarization-appsync-stepfn/README.md

  isFileTransformationRequired: 'True'
  ```

-For existing resource like Amazon VPC , Amazon S3 buckets use props like existingVpc, existingInputAssetsBucket and existingTransformedAssetsBucket.
+For existing resource like Amazon VPC , Amazon S3 buckets use props like existingVpc, existingInputAssetsBucketObj and existingTransformedAssetsBucket.

 The code below provides an example of a mutation call and associated subscription to trigger the summarization workflow and get response notifications: